 Employees under notice of redundancy have rights, apart from any redundancy payments.

-8.1 People who are declared redundant have the right to be offered 'suitable alternative employment', if possible.
+8.1 The right to be offered ‘suitable alternative employment’, if possible.

 - This can be offered by the existing employer or by an associated employer.

-- If an offer is unreasonably refused, the employee loses the right to a statutory redundancy payment (eg if the differences between the new job that is offered and the old job are insignificant).
+- If an offer is unreasonably refused, the employee loses the right to redundancy pay (eg if the differences between the old and new job are insignificant).

 ‘Reasonable’ refusal might be based on a major change in working hours, a cut in pay or the need to travel or move house.